 8. Let ground cherries harvest themselves

 When ground cherries are ripe, they will fall from the plant to the ground.
-Fruit on the plant is not ripe yet.
-Ripening fruit turns from green to golden yellow, and finally a warm apricot gold, and the husks become dry and papery.
+The fruit on the plant is not ripe yet.
+Ripening fruit turns from green to golden yellow, and finally, a warm apricot gold, and the husks become dry and papery.
 Gather fallen fruit.
-Allow fallen fruit to ripen further at room temperature (if necessary)with the husks on for the best flavor.
+Allow fallen fruit to ripen further at room temperature (if necessary) with the husks on for the best flavor.

 Harvest ground cherries frequently.
 Ground cherries left on the ground will often reseed.

 Ground cherries have a longer storage life than many other fruits.
-Leave husks intact and store in a mesh bag in a cool location (about 50 degrees).
+Leave husks intact and store in a mesh bag in a cool location (about 50°F/10°C).
 When stored this way, ground cherries often last for about 3 months.